radixdlt/olympia-node/docs/development/run-configurations/livenet-docker-template/README.md

 using the configuration at `node-variables.sh`.

 Some notes:
-* You will need to call docker directly to stop the node when you're done (eg through docker desktop).
 * The ledger will be mounted to `./node/ledger` by default.
 * The node will start syncing whilst active, and the ledger may consume a lot of disk space over time.

 ### Checking your running node is running okay

-You can test it's working with a few example requests:
+You can test it's working with a few example requests from a different terminal:

 Network Configuration:
 ```